Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Self-adjoint extensions of Schr odinger operators

-We will end this discussion by realizing that the operator multiplication by a regular function is essentially self--adjoint and its unique self--adjoint extension has domain $L^2(M)$.
-Hence, the self--adjoint extensions of $H$ coincide with the self--adjoint extensions of $\Delta_\eta$.
+The last step in discussing all self-adjoint extensions of the Hamiltonian $H$ consists in realizing that because $M$ is compact the operator multiplication by a regular function is essentially self-adjoint and its unique self-adjoint extension has domain $L^2(M)$.
+Hence, the self-adjoint extensions of $H$ coincide with the self-adjoint extensions of $\Delta_\eta$.

-We can summarize the preceding analysis by stating that under the conditions above, the domain $D$ of a self--adjoint extension of the Schr\"odinger operator $H$ is defined as a closed subspace of functions $\Psi$ on $\mathcal{H}^2(M)$ satisfying:
+We can summarize the preceding analysis by stating that, under the conditions above, the domain of a self-adjoint extension of the Schr\"odinger operator $H$ in 1D is defined as a closed subspace of functions $\Psi$ on $\mathcal{H}^2(M)$ satisfying:

-for a given unitary operator $V \colon L^2 (\partial M) \to L^2(\partial M)$.
-In what follows we will denote respectively by $H_V$ or $H_D$ the self--adjoint extension determined by the unitary operator $V$ or the self--adjoint extension whose domain is $D$.
-Also according to Thms. \ref{self1} and \ref{self2} we denote such domain as $D_V$.
-Notice for instance that $V = I$ corresponds to Neumann's boundary conditions and $V = - I$ determines Dirichlet's boundary conditions.

-The formula above, eq. (\ref{asorey}), provides a powerful and effective computational tool to deal with general self--adjoint extensions of Schr\"odinger operators.
-It was introduced in a slightly different context by Asorey {\it et al} \cite{As05} and will be used extensively in the rest of this paper.
+for a given unitary operator $U \colon \mathbb{C}^{2n} \to \mathbb{C}^{2n}$.
+Equation (\ref{asorey}) represent general quantum Kirchoff's rules, as they define the most general self-adjoint extension of the quantum free motion on a family of intervals.
+Notice for instance that $U = I$ corresponds to Neumann's boundary conditions and $U = - I$ determines Dirichlet's boundary conditions.
+Other unitary matrices $U$ will define different graphs, but many other will not.
+The formula above, Eq.\ (\ref{asorey}), provides a powerful and effective computational tool to deal with general self-adjoint extensions of Schr\"odinger operators, (even in dimensions higher than 1), and will be used extensively in the rest of the paper.